 Statute of Limitations in Missouri

 Every state has implemented a law that limits the time a patient has to file a medical malpractice civil suit, this is called the statute of limitations.
 In the state of Missouri, the deadline is relatively short, only permitting the patient two years from the date of which the injury or harm was inflicted to file.
 The law indicates that if the malpractice case derived from a health care provider “introducing and negligently permitting any foreign object to remain within the body of a living person” – such as accidentally leaving a surgical utensil inside a patient – than the lawsuit must be filed within the two-year deadline that the patient discovered, or could have discovered, the error.
-Missouri lawmakers don’t intend to penalize victims of malpractice for being oblivious of their injuries.
+Missouri lawmakers don’t intend to penalize victims of malpractice for being oblivious to their injuries.
 They understand that it may take weeks, months, or even years for symptoms to emerge, hence the reason for the discovery rule.

-Nonetheless, a general deadline titled the “statute of repose” hinders malpractice cases from being filed if more than 10 years have passed since injury occurred.
+Nonetheless, a general deadline titled the “statute of repose” hinders malpractice cases from being filed if more than 10 years have passed since the injury occurred.
 If a patient attempts to file a claim outside the window of time allotted by these statutes, their case will not be reviewed or considered in a court of law.

 Missouri implemented specific legislation regarding medical malpractice cases involving minors.
 The law states that any patient under the age of 18 must file a claim before they turn 20 years of age.
 The statute of repose mentioned above does not apply to these types of claims.